CGx10/buy-box-mvp/README.md

-# AI-Powered Acquisition Advisor
+# Buybox Generator

-A specialized AI agent that generates personalized acquisition strategies for entrepreneurs looking to buy businesses.
+A specialized AI system that generates personalized acquisition buyboxes for entrepreneurs looking to buy businesses.
 The system follows a "Fit-First" principle, prioritizing optimal matches between entrepreneurs and potential business acquisitions.

 ## Features